Codecademy/docs/content/luau/concepts/strings/strings.md

 ---
-Title: 'OStrings'
+Title: 'Strings'
-Description: 'Strings are a sequence of characters of any length that can include letters, numbers, symbols, and spaces.'
+Description: 'Strings are a primitive data type, that can be sequence of characters surrounded by single quotes or double quotes.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'